xtekky/gpt4free/README.md

 ## 🔻 Site Takedown

-Is your site on this repository and you want to take it down?
+Is your site on this repository and do you want to take it down?
 Send an email to takedown@g4f.ai with proof it is yours and it will be removed as fast as possible.
 To prevent reproduction please secure your API. 😉

 ## 🚀 Feedback and Todo